Without getting into detail, yes, food infused with THC will still trigger the tell-tale sign that you are high out of your mind, bloodshot eyes.

 THC’s ability to lower blood pressure and reduce intraocular pressure is taken advantage of by glaucoma patients.
 The condition is caused by high eye pressure.
 Consuming cannabis can lower intraocular pressure as effectively as other more conventional treatments.

 Lowering blood pressure, which reduces intraocular pressure, is why medical marijuana is effective at treating glaucoma.
 Most glaucoma patients, however, prefer other treatment options because smoking marijuana all day isn’t feasible.
-THC works but has to be done 24/7 to get results.
+THC works but has to be done 24/7 to lower blood pressure.

 Be Cautious When Enjoying Edible THC

 Edibles have a unique way of delivering THC to the endocannabinoid system.
 While the process takes longer and can be much more potent, the effects still include the notorious bloodshot eyes we associate with marijuana use.
+Do edibles make your eyes red?
 There’s no escaping increased blood flow to the eyes.
 Eye drops are currently our only solution.

 Red eyes are only one of the concerning effects of edible marijuana.
 If you are eating weed for the first time, exercise caution.
 Restrain the desire to eat more even if you don’t feel anything for an hour; no one wants to be a cautionary tale.